-By joining the Engineers Canada Mobility Register, engineers currently licensed in Canada can use the APEC Engineer or IntPE (Canada) designations to signify that they have met the standard of registration and are prepared to conduct engineering practices internationally.
+By joining the Engineers Canada Mobility Register, engineers currently licensed in Canada can use the APEC Engineer and IntPE (Canada) designations to signify that they have met the standard of registration and are prepared to practise engineering internationally.
 They may also experience faster registration in some international jurisdictions.
-A list of the member countries of the IPEA and APEC Engineers is available.
+See member countries of the IPEA and APEC agreements.

-Application to the mobility register is free and uses a self-assessment process whereby Canadian professional engineers declare that they meet and will maintain the qualifications to be on the registers.
-To maintain their status on the register, individuals on the register must annually declare that they continue to meet these qualifications.
+Application to the mobility register is free and uses a self-assessment process whereby Canadian professional engineers declare that they meet and will maintain the qualifications to be on the register.
+To maintain their status on the register, individuals must annually declare that they continue to meet these qualifications.

-See a complete list of engineers licensed on the register.
+See a complete list of engineers listed on the register.

-To qualify for registration on the Engineers Canada Mobility Register, you must ensure that you meet the following requirements for the area of practice for which you are submitting your application.
+To qualify for registration on the Engineers Canada Mobility Register, you must:

-- be a licensed engineer with at least one of the 12 Canadian provincial and territorial engineering regulators, and be listed as being in good standing in each jurisdiction in which you are licensed to practise.
+- Be a licensed engineer (P.Eng. or ing.) with at least one of the 12 Canadian engineering regulators, and be listed as being in good standing in each jurisdiction in which you are licensed to practise.
 Registration is not available to limited licensees, professional licensees, temporary licenses, technologists, or technicians – unless you are also licensed as a P.Eng. in at least one Canadian province or territory.

-- have gained a minimum of seven years of practical experience as an engineer within the discipline for which you are seeking to be enlisted on the register.
+- Have gained a minimum of 84 months (seven years) of practical engineering experience within the discipline for which you are seeking to be enlisted on the register.
 Practical engineering experience must have been completed after the educational requirement for licensure as a P.Eng. or ing. has been met.
 Pre-graduate or pre-qualification experience is not accepted.

-- have spent at least 24 months (two years) of the practical engineering experience in responsible charge of significant engineering work, which is defined as work that requires the exercise of independent engineering judgment, concerning programs and projects that have been substantial in duration, cost, or complexity; and, the applicant was personally accountable for their success or failure.
+- Have spent at least 24 months (two years) of the practical engineering experience in responsible charge of significant engineering work.
+This is defined as work that: requires the exercise of independent engineering judgment; concerns programs and projects that have been substantial in duration, cost, or complexity; and, the applicant was personally accountable for the success or failure.
 This work must have been completed while licensed as an engineer in at least one Canadian province or territory.